-Hormonal changes also contributes both in teen/young adult years and our perimenopausal years (which vary widely).
-I hear often from women who have not had any problems since their teen years, now in their 40s having severe acne eruptions.
+Hormonal changes can also contribute to acne in both teen/young adults and perimenopausal women (whose ages vary widely).
+Often times, women who have not had any problems since their teen years, are now in their 40s and are having severe acne eruptions.
 These need to be evaluated by Dr. Silkey and recommendations can be individualized based on your exam and even possibly blood work to assess hormonal status.

 There are several things that we can do to treat hormonal flares of acne but most of the time, it is beneficial to know what is elevated or depressed to target hormonal balance and overall health.
 This way we can target your therapy specifically to balance your levels.
 There are several ways to approach this including, non-pharmaceutical and pharmaceutical approaches, and this will be tailored to your specific needs and desires.